TTNApeldoorn/WorkshopSoundBackEnd/workshop.md

  - MicroSD card 32 GB or more.
 (Do consider using a Extreme XDHC card or equivalent because of wear out due to extensive read-write).
  - UTP network cable to connect to wired internet.
  - micro-hdmi to hdmi cable to connect to a monitor.
- - A monitor with HDMI. (as an alterative consider a *hdmi to usb adapter* to have your laptop act as a monitor uring the camera app with Windows.
+ - A monitor with HDMI. (as an alterative consider a *hdmi to usb adapter* to have your laptop act as a monitor uring the camera app with Windows.
 These adapters can be puchased from Amazon for less than 9 Euros).
  - USB keyboard.

  *Note: Although this readme was developed using a Raspberry Pi 400, compatible minicomputers are likley to be useable.
 This was not tested.*

-# Installation
-Installation of the required software can be done in multiple ways.
-This howto will use Docker compose to streamline installation.

 ## Warning:
 It is known that some docker containers for this workshop will not work on 32-bit OS.
 Therefore install only a 64-bit OS for this hwowto.

-# Install OS on micro SD card
+## Install OS on micro SD card
 More extensive help can be found at [Getting started with your Raspberry Pi](https://www.raspberrypi.com/documentation/computers/getting-started.html).

  1. Install Raspberry Pi Imager; Download ([here](https://www.raspberrypi.com/software/) the latest version) on the OS of your laptop.